TritonDataCenter/ubuntu-lx-brand-image-builder/README.md

 # Ubuntu lx-brand Image Builder

-This is a collection of scripts used for creating an LX-brand Debian image.
+This is a collection of scripts used for creating an lx-brand Ubuntu image.

 ## Requirements